April 21st, 2020 Last Updated on: August 18th, 2021

 Pine Nut Crusted Catfish

-A variety of different fish dishes were quite popular with Native American groups who lived near the shore, around lakes, and by rivers.
-This crusted catfish features the rich flavor of chopped up pine nuts and cornmeal in the batter.
-All you have to do is blend them together, mix in some salt, pepper, and chili if you like a little spice, and fry it up in a large skillet.
+A variety of different fish dishes were quite popular with American Indian groups who lived near the shore, around lakes, and by rivers.
+This crusted catfish features the rich flavor of chopped pine nuts and cornmeal in the batter.
+All you have to do is blend the pine nuts and cornmeal and mix in some salt, pepper and chili if you like a little spice, and fry it up in a large skillet.
+Note: pine nuts aren't cheap, so if you're seeking a cheaper alternative, you can opt for walnuts.

 Sweet Smoked Salmon

-Salmon was a very large part of various Native American groups diets in the Pacific Northwest traditionally.
+Salmon was a very large part of various American Indian groups diets in the Pacific Northwest traditionally.
 This unique sweet and savory smoked salmon is an excellent yet unexpected way to enjoy this rich fish.
 The salmon itself is soaked in water, salt, sugar, maple syrup, and honey for at least one day before smoking it to perfection.
+This indigenous seafood dish won't disappoint!

-You may have to order buffalo or American bison ribs from a specialty butcher, but the taste is worth it.
+You may have to order American bison ribs from a specialty butcher, but the taste is worth it.
 It has lower fat and a richer taste than beef from modern cattle.
-All you have to do for a delicious hearty repast is cook the ribs for two hours or more depending on their size with beef or bison stock and seasonings.
+All you have to do for a hearty repast is cook the ribs for two hours or more (depending on their size) with beef or bison stock and seasonings.
+At the end of it all, you'll have an outstanding, hearty indigenous meal.

 Poyha Chicken and Cornmeal Loaf

-A type of Native American meatloaf uses chicken or turkey ground up and mixed with corn, cornmeal, onion, eggs, and sometimes diced vegetables or even fruit.
+A type of Native American meatloaf uses chicken or turkey ground up and mixed with corn, onion, eggs, and sometimes diced vegetables or even fruit.
 To cook it, simply form it into small loaves and bake it in an oven or create meat patties and fry it in a large skillet.
-Comes out delicious and a great part of a hearty meal either way.
+It comes out tasting amazing and makes for a great part of a hearty meal either way.

 Pueblo Pork Roast